UCLH-DHCT/emap/emap-interchange/README.md

 ### Submitting a batch of messages

-If messages are processed in batches, they can be submitted as a list of Pair of messages and correlationIds, along with a batchId and a runnable class that will update the progress upon acknowledgement for publishing every message in the batch.
+If messages are processed in batches, they can be submitted as a list of ImmutablePair <message, correlationId>, along with a batchId and a runnable class that will update the progress upon acknowledgement for publishing every message in the batch.